sinequa/sba-angular/docs/modules/components/action.md

 });
 ```

-You can change the visualisation of the action after its creation, depending on the execution of your component

-Example 3: A menu action whose text is changed depending on the value of an outside variable
+Example 4: A menu action whose text is changed depending on the value of an outside variable

 ```typescript
 someCounter = 0;